Javonet/javonet-docs/v2/getting-started/installing-javonet-python.md

 ## Download Javonet package for Python

 Javonet is available for many different programming languages as a standard package.
-This section describes how to download Javonet for Python

 Javonet is available as a Python package [javonet-python-sdk](https://pypi.org/project/javonet-python-sdk/).